-After all I remember talking to one celebrity’s personal trainer.
-She had told the world that she had transformed her body “with yoga” neglecting to mention the two hours a day she spent running round her garden with him so they paparazzi didn’t spot them.
+After all, I remember talking to one celebrity’s personal trainer.
+She had told the world that she had transformed her body “with yoga” neglecting to mention the two hours a day she spent running around her garden with him so they paparazzi didn’t spot them.

 Magazines are now full of celebrities who used to deny having things done confessing all now they’ve given them up!

-I once, embarrassingly, told a Botox doctor I didn’t want to look like a certain celebrity – only for him to be pictured coming out of her house a week later – see, if she’d owned up, I wouldn’t have wasted either of our time.
+I once, embarrassingly, told a Botox doctor I didn’t want to look like a certain celebrity – only for him to be pictured coming out of her house a week later – see, if she’d owned up, I wouldn’t have wasted either of our time going to see him.

 Until celebrities own up though, it’s up to you to do your research as to find a good Botox doctor and, even if their qualifications are brilliant determine if they are the right person for you.

 Having moved countries a few times over the last few years, I’ve had to chop and change my Botox doctor a few different times and my advice is this interview your injector as if you were thinking of employing them for any other job.
 When I do it, I use the following five steps…

 5 Steps to Find a Good Botox Doctor